harphield/riichi-tools-rs/README.md

 Lots of inspiration from other mahjong tools, like https://euophrys.itch.io/mahjong-efficiency-trainer, http://tenhou.net/2/, http://kobalab.net/majiang/dapai.html etc.

 ## Roadmap
+- South 4 Simulator
+    - A game where you try to win in the last round
 - Hand analysis
     - Shanten for 13 tiles [DONE]
     - Shanten for 14 tiles with complete hand indication [DONE]